Emergency Elevator Phone

 New Elevator Codes require new elevator technology.

 Providing a means for a trapped elevator passenger to request help has been part of elevator code requirements for many years.
 In recent years, the elevator safety codes have been updated to include additional requirements that requires new elevator technology.
-Keep reading to learn about emergency elevator phones, monitoring services, and the latest elevator code requirements.
+Keep reading to learn about the emergency elevator phone, monitoring services, and the latest elevator code requirements.

-Elevator Communication Technology
+Elevator Emergency Phone Communication Technology

 Traditional elevator communications have used an analog phone line (POTS) that is rented from a phone company so that when a passenger presses the alarm or phone button the elevator monitoring service is autodialed, and the trapped passenger is connected for voice communications.